-London, and Europe, has a new vegan, gluten-free, refined sugar-free destination… the Plant Hub & Academy near Hackney Central Station in East London.
+London has a new vegan, gluten-free, no-refined sugar destination… the Plant Hub & Academy, near Hackney Central Station in East London.

-The Plant Hub & Academy was launched this February by trio David Bez (featured below) behind the bar, Lauren Lovatt (below with the ‘rose’ earrings) in the Academy and Antonio Alderuccio (in the featured image) in the Kitchen.
+The Plant Hub & Academy was launched this February by trio David Bez (behind the bar), Lauren Lovatt (in the Academy) and Antonio Alderuccio (featured image) in the kitchen.

-The Plant Hub Kitchen offers all sorts of goodies for eating in or out; you can graduate from the Academy; or roll up for one of the many event or classes, from the Mind Food Workshop, the Fermentation Masterclass or Vegetable Life Drawing with Bella’s Bits and Bobs.
+Plant Hub offers all sorts of goodies for eating in or out.
+You can also graduate from the Academy; or roll up for one of the many event and classes, from the Mind Food Workshop to the Fermentation Masterclass, or Vegetable Life Drawing with Bella’s Bits and Bobs.

 My roots with Plant Hub

 I met David and Antonio on a retreat in the English countryside last spring.
 I ate their food four times a day for five days – that’s 20 meals in all – and I have craved it ever since.
 Forget the retreat, my soul nourishment came from the food.

 David and Antonio have a natural link between the plants that nature provides, and the openness and joyfulness of heart needed to transform these plants into food that nourishes the mind, soul and body.
 And they are Italian, and for me Italians have an innate sense of style in food and fashion.

 Beauty in plants

 I’m into beauty, and there is something very beautiful about plants.
 Even the word ‘plant’ rolls off the tongue, and sounds so much more universal, inspiring and expansive than ‘vegetable’ or ‘legumbre’, as in Spanish.